 But did they?
 And is there an article from a newspaper put out during what is surely the most scrapbook’ed week of Alabama journalism ever (but that somehow can’t be produced and scanned into a message board) that proves it?

-Not that I can find, at least after a quick, midnight run up to Auburn’s Ralph Brown Draughon Library last night*.
+Not that I can find, at least after a midnight run up to Auburn’s Ralph Brown Draughon Library last night*.
 Nothing in the Birmingham News, at least through January 30, or the Opelika-Auburn News, or the Auburn Plainsman.
 (Couldn’t check the Birmingham Post-Herald — for whatever reason, the Post-Herald microfiche was available only through 1972.)

 Other than a quote of condolence from Pete Turnham, the state representative from Auburn’s House district, here’s the first reference to Auburn we could find in the Birmingham News coverage of Bryant’s death, from Jan.
 27, 1983 (click to enlarge):